google/uv-metrics/docs/uv/manager.rst

                                   'interval': 10,
                                   'function': lambda state: l2norm(state['params']}))

-Then, during training, we can call the `process` function, but we need to pass the objects needed for measurements which vary during traning, e.g.
+Then, during training, we can call the `measure` function, but we need to pass the objects needed for measurements which vary during traning, e.g.

 .. code-block:: python